Life after graduation and our alumni

 Non-native English speakers graduate with proof of their English skills through an advanced degree, and native English speakers return home with proof of cultural flexibility, internationalism, and often a polished additional language.
 Our alumni base extends from the United Nations to Kissinger Associates or Capitol Hill, and from the US Department of Homeland Security to the ICTY at The Hague, spanning a massive variety of activities and professions.

+The Career Journey starts at Welcome Week with an introductory session outlining the services that are available to you and how they can help you prepare for working life after your studies at the University of Kent.
 Mona Shair-Wloch, who runs key2advance, is a BSIS alumna with considerable experience managing career services and networking events for students and graduates.

-These events also allow you to interview ‘ambassadors’ (representatives of firms and organisations) and alumni and ask about their career track since graduation.
+These events allow you to interview ‘ambassadors’ (representatives of firms and organisations) and alumni and ask about their career track since graduation.
 You can find out what skills, values and working style are necessary to be successful in your chosen career and what organisations look for in interns or potential employees.